 - 1. May participate on a non-school team in a league or tournament, including during this summertime period as defined above, (such as in AAU competition). - 2.
 May participate in individual camps in a particular activity, however: - (a) after the school year has been completed, a student may only participate through the first week in August (except in Football, any camp using OSSAA member school facilities must be concluded by July 15); - (b) during the school year, a student may only participate if approved or permitted by the school, and the camp is not held at an OSSAA member school. - (c) no fees or expenses for the camp may be paid by the school, or by school personnel, or by any booster club or organization associated with the school, or by any non-family member; any discount or waiver of fees or expenses must be based on financial need, and must be available to all participants based on the same standards; - 3.
-May participate in spring football and no more than one team camp, or 2 team camps and no spring football.
-Team camps must be completed by July 15. - 4.
-May participate in any combination of four basketball team camps or summer tournaments. - 5.
-A student may not accept any award other than a trophy, plaque, or medal, etc., for participation or achievement on a non-school team or in any type of camp.
+Football: Individual students may participate in spring football and no more than one team camp, or 2 team camps and no spring football.
+Team camps must be completed by July 15.
+(Spring football is considered to be an extension of the school year) - 4.
+Basketball: Individual students may participate in any combination of four basketball team camps or summer tournaments. - 5.
+Amateurism: A student may not accept any award other than a trophy, plaque, or medal, etc., for participation or achievement on a non-school team or in any type of camp.
 A student may accept items commemorating participation in a league, tournament, camp which are given to all participants, such as a T-shirt or a certificate, provided that the costs of such items are included in the fees and expenses charged for those events.

-A student who participates in a camp in violation of any of these policies shall be ineligible unless and until reinstated by the Board of Directors.
-A coach who violates any of these policies shall not be permitted to engage in any coaching unless and until reinstated by the Board of Directors.
+A student who participates in a camp in violation of any of these policies shall be ineligible until reinstated by the Board of Directors.
+A coach who violates any of these policies shall not be permitted to engage in any coaching until reinstated by the Board of Directors.